yinkatona/zc_app/README.md

   - _Make sure you understand the project Architecture before proceeding with any tasks_

   ## Project Description
-  ZuriChat is a mobile application clone of the already existing slack application with more features like music room, chess room, meeting room etc etc.
+  ZuriChat is a mobile application clone of the already existing slack application with more features like music room, chess room, meeting room etc.

   - Music room: A room for shared playlist where users can add, play and share songs amongst themselves.